Article submission is closed at the moment.

 If you use Microsoft Word, take off your identifying information from the file properties by clicking: File, Properties and deleting all identifying information.

 While there are no strict format guidelines for original submissions, it is helpful to look at the format for accepted papers when preparing your paper for submission.
 All papers are to be written in English.
 While US spelling is preferable, other versions of English are acceptable.
-If you are not fluent in English, you may find this link helpful: http://www.learnstuff.com/guide-to-learning-english/
+If you are not fluent in English, please contact us and our editorial team are able to help you.

 There are no regulations on length; however will be exceptional for an article to exceed 20 pages.
 All papers must be written concisely with clear development.

-If you have not heard word about your submission after a month, feel free to contact Editor-in-Chief - James Wan / Raafat Saade (editorIJSCCA@gmail.com)
+If you have not heard word about your submission after a month, feel free to contact Editor-in-Chief - Michael Jones (editor@IJDS.org) / Raafat Saade (editorIJSCCA@gmail.com)